kmanadkat/what-the-splash/README.md

 This is a tutorial based project for learning basics of redux-saga and its use cases.
 This is built with the yt tutorial [series](https://youtu.be/juJDsA56QcA)

-However it is built using Hooks and not traditional react components.
+Unlike yt series, this is built using Hooks and not traditional react components.